PeterWaher/IoTGateway/Content/Waher.Content.Markdown.Test/Markdown/Test_07_BlockQuotes.md

+﻿Title: Test_07_BlockQuotes.md

-﻿Markdown uses email-style > characters for blockquoting.
+Markdown uses email-style > characters for blockquoting.
 If you’re familiar with quoting passages of text in an email message, then you know how to create a blockquote in Markdown.
 It looks best if you hard wrap the text and put a > before every line:

 > This is a blockquote with two paragraphs.
 Lorem ipsum dolor sit amet,